schlackt/DHM-deconvolution/image-deconvolution-master/README.md

 of iterations will also affect the output image and may need to be optimized.
 A high number of iterations will both take a long time to complete and may result in a washed-out image.

-After the first six inputs are entered, a dialog will appear asking the user to select the PSF image.
+After the first eleven inputs are entered, a dialog will appear asking the user to select the PSF image.
 Again, this should be a 3D image with the same dimensions as the image to be deconvolved, and the central z-plane on both the PSF and blurred image should be the focal plane.

-Once the PSF is selected, the plugin will begin deconvolution and open the deconvolved image when complete.
-This plugin assumes that signal is darker than noise, so the image should be inverted before deconvolution if that is not the case.
+Once the PSF is selected, the plugin will begin deconvolution.
 This plugin is much more memory-intensive and time-consuming than the Wiener filter, so it may be less ideal for massive data sets.